 |Ingredients||Garbanzo bean flour, peanut butter, molasses, cinnamon|

-These Portland Pet Food Company Pumpkin Biscuits may be the best option for canines that have sensitive stomachs.
-They only have a few ingredients, which means that there is less of a chance that they will both your dog’s stomach.
+These Portland Pet Food Company Pumpkin Biscuits may be the best overall treats for dogs with sensitive stomachs.
+They only have a few ingredients, which means that there is less of a chance that they will bother your dog’s stomach.
 Of course, it does depend on the exact ingredients that your dog is sensitive to.

 These treats are also all-natural, grain-free, and gluten-free.
 They also don’t feature any GMOs, BHA, or BHT.